ngtrangminhduc/Overheat-Sensor/index.md

-October 16, 2018: Showed acquisitions to Kristian, finished XML diagram
+October 16, 2018: Showed acquisitions to Kristian, finished UML diagram

 October 12, 2018: Discussing the Pseudo Code with partner